Combinatorics of Beacon-based Routing in Three Dimensions: An Upper Bound for Beacon based Routing

 \section{An Upper Bound for Beacon\hyp{}based Routing}

-After the preparatory work, we can now show an upper bound on the number of beacons needed to route within a polyhedron with a tetrahedral decomposition.
-The idea of the proof is based on the proof by Biro et~al.~\cite{Biro:Beaconbased_routing_coverage:11} for (two\hyp{}dimensional) polygons.
-We want to show the following \begin{hypothesis} Given a polyhedron \(P\) with a tetrahedral decomposition \(\Sigma\) with \(m=\abs{\Sigma}\) tetrahedra it is always sufficient to place \(\floor*{\frac{m+1}{3}}\) beacons to route between any pair of points in \(P\). \end{hypothesis} Since the proof is quite long and consists of many cases it is split up into various lemmas which are finally combined in \cref{lem:3d-tetrahedra:upper-bound}.
+We now give an upper bound on the number of beacons needed to route within a polyhedron, extending the strategy of Biro~\etal~\cite{BiroGaIwKoMi13}, as described in Section~\ref{sec:preliminaries}, to three dimensions.
+We want to show the following: \begin{theorem} Let $P$ be a three-dimensional polyhedron, and let $\Sigma$ be a tetrahedral decomposition of $P$ of size $m$.
+There is a set of at most $\floor*{\textfrac{m+1}{3}}$ beacons that allows us to route between any pair of points in $P$. \end{theorem} The rest of this section is dedicated to the inductive proof of Theorem~\ref{lem:3d-tetrahedra:upper-bound}.
+The following lemma constitutes the base case of the induction.